IGME-202-2231/project-2-HajimariGIT/README.md

 ## Known Issues

 Not sure if this is a unity problem, but when i first boot up and hit start nothing works and then after I press it again it works no problem for there on out.

+Git pages makes two humans not work, they work fine in unity.

 ### Requirements not completed

 None that I am aware of.